sboehler/knut/README.md

   web         start the knut web frontend

 Flags:
   -h, --help      help for knut
+  -v, --version   version for knut

 Use "knut [command] --help" for more information about a command.